verifiedcoder/ReferenceData/README.md

 It allows the developer to utilise strongly typed access to reference data throughout an application, from the data through to the presentation layer.

-Some static helper and extension methodss are provided to make this process seamless.
+Some static helper and extension methods are provided to make this process seamless.
 Run the project to observe how that is achieved.